 Successfully treating an eating disorder involves treating the underlying condition, often anxiety, depression or mood dysregulation, she says.
 “Eating disorders are a leading symptom of anxiety and depression.”

-Using a form of structured talk therapy called Dialectical Behavior Therapy, or DBT, THIRA’s new eating disorder treatment program addresses eating disorders along with underlying mental health conditions.
-“We’re using the model of DBT, family-based treatment and meal monitoring to address the whole person instead of just the diagnosis.
+Using a form of structured talk therapy called dialectical behavior therapy, or DBT, THIRA’s new eating disorder treatment programs address eating disorders along with underlying mental health conditions.
+“We’re using the model of DBT, family-based treatment and meal monitoring to address the whole person, instead of just the diagnosis.
 It’s truly a holistic approach,” says Moore.

 Because OSFED and other eating disorders involve varied symptoms, treatment plans are individualized, says Moore.
 Recovery takes longer if patients need to restore weight or address severe nutritional deficits.

-While severely ill patients may benefit from hospitalization and round-the-clock monitoring, others don’t require that level of support.
-Partial hospitalization programs like THIRA’s allow patients to continue living at home while receiving daily support, medical monitoring and counseling onsite.
-“At the end of the day, they can go home, sleep in their own bed and have the support of their families,” says Shea McCammant, professional relations coordinator at THIRA Health.
+While severely ill patients may benefit from hospitalization and around-the-clock monitoring, others don’t need that level of support.
+Partial hospitalization programs like THIRA’s (one of three programs Thira offers) allow patients to continue living at home while receiving daily support, medical monitoring and counseling on-site.
+“At the end of the day, they can go home, sleep in their own beds and have the support of their families,” says Shea McCammant, professional relations coordinator at THIRA Health.